-On June 22 2013, the petition to pardon Edward Snowden surpassed a hundred thousand signatures, and has continued to gather signatures ever since.
+On June 22 2013, the petition to pardon civil liberties whistleblower Edward Snowden surpassed a hundred thousand signatures, and has continued to gather signatures since, reaching 161,691 signatures today.

 The 100,000 mark that’s crucial, because this isn’t just any old ordinary petition; it’s an official petition on the official “We The [...]

 When you visit the website of furniture and tchotchke seller Dot & Bo, this is what you see.
 At first glance, the Dot and Bo “splash” screen doesn’t look unusual — many websites that try to sell you something would like to have your Facebook account information and e-mail address, all the better to [...]

 There is no actual known plot to use hollowed-out electronic devices to smuggle bombs onto airplanes headed to the United States, Homeland Security Administration officials admit.
 Nonetheless, Homeland Security announced this weekend that it is implementing a draconian new policy against electronic devices.
 Any electronic device, such as a cell phone, tablet or laptop computer, [...]

 You may recall last year’s revelation that the U.S. Post Office is taking pictures of every single piece of mail as part of a gigantic program to keep track of who communicates with whom in America.
 Under the Mail Isolation Control and Tracking program the pictures of your mail are made available to law enforcement [...]